All Episodes

 And it's going on.

-He's got, in fact, he ought to drop out if he's got any honor at all, and and Barack ought to twist a few arms to make certain that happens.
+He's got, in fact, he ought to drop out if he's got any honor at all.

 Remember, we're already moving on that front.

-We've got the SCHIP expansion underway.
+We've got the S-CHIP expansion underway.

-Remember the state children's health insurance program, the SCHIP.
+Remember the state children's health insurance program, the S-CHIP?

-That was uh the that was Hillary Clinton's, you know, uh nationalizing health care for the kids back in 1997, and Bush vetoed the expansion twice there.
+That was Hillary Clinton's nationalizing health care for the kids back in 1997.

-And they were going to be eligible for SCHIP money.
+And they were going to be eligible for S-CHIP money.

-A lot of states, you know, fold this into their state plan, whether it's 10 care or min care, your favorite state-run uh state health care plan.
+A lot of states, you know, fold this into their state plan, whether it's 10Care or MinCare, your favorite state-run state health care plan.

 This is the famous, I believe it was the $10 cigar tax.

-Well, they're backfinding it now with cigarettes once again, and they're set now to expand the SCIP program once again, and this time Barack Obama has pledged to sign it.
+Well, they're backfunding it now with cigarettes once again, and they're set now to expand the S-CHIP program once again.

-And this is what's in store.
+But this is key, and this is what's in store.

 They're not concerned about using extra funds to make certain every poor kid is enrolled in the state children's health insurance program.

-They want to move beyond that to middle class folks.
+They want to move beyond that to middle-class folks.

-And this is the the the key method to the Democrat madness, and that is to get everybody addicted to some handout, to either be a servant of the state or a ward of the state.
+And this is the key method to the Democrat madness, and that is to get everybody addicted to some handout, to either be a servant of the state or a ward of the state.

 Then they've got you in perpetuity.

-Then, just like Social Security, these nasty conservatives want to privatize, they want a market-based approach.
+Then, just like Social Security, these nasty conservatives want to privatize.

 We'll keep the checks coming.

-We have no idea how we're going to pay for them, but don't worry, the Fed will print some more money.
+We have no idea how we're going to pay for them, but don't worry.

 After all, we've already printed a couple of trillion already.

-Don't worry about inflation, that's for another generation to worry about.
+That's for another generation to worry about.

-And that's what Dashell wanted to do.
+And that's what Dashel wanted to do.

-It used to be the cigar $10 tax, and then there was so much of a outcry there, they backed off in the president.
+It used to be the cigar $10 tax, and there was so much of an outcry there, they backed off and the president, you know, Bush wasn't vetoing the S-CHIP plan based on, I'm just a firm believer in free market health care.

-He said, I'll I'll expand it, but we've got to get poor people insured or poor people into the program.
+He said, I'll expand it, but we've got to get poor people insured or poor people into the program.

 No, no, no, that's not the goal.